braccinocorto/MLZoomcamp/__Capstone_Project/README.md

 Note that these playlist change regularly (weekly), so the model should be retrained frequently.
 Or at least when some of the playlist gets changed (tracks in/tracks out).
 Also, as we'll see, one feature (days from release date) is a changing feature, and the model should be retrained weekly.

+The input is a json dictionary.
+The next step would be to get these details automatically from Spotify, compile the dictionary, and then send the request to the inference service.
+We're analyzing the inference service only.

 General caveat (warning):
 the Playlist we downloaded and analyzed are the most streamed in the western world.
 The representation of the music data collected is limited to the western music style.
 Note that BTS - a k-Pop act - also works in the "western" music.
 The non-western music has not been tracked.
 So musical consideration that will follow take into consideration the western world music system.
 No arabic-mode or other type of analysis.